googlefonts/HanGlyphComposition/DeepComponents/VariationAxis/level6/Level 6 extreme lists explanation.md

 ## Concept of level 6

 - DC only contains strokes as "一" (horizontal stroke) and "丨" (vertical stroke) and their combined strokes (eg."𠃊")

+*This level grouping only applies to DCs' basic shapes, some of other versions of these DCs may contain curve strokes

-- Easy to make the extremes to cover all the situations
+- Easy to make the extremes for cover all the situations

 ## Concept of this list